MV Tampa: Service history

 Tampa was launched in late 1983.
-It was a so called ro-ro ship.
+It was a so-called ro-ro ship.
 Ro-ro is an abbreviation of roll-on/roll off.
-These ships are cargo shipsdesigned to carry wheeled cargo, such as cars, motorcycles, trucks, semi-trailer trucks, buses, trailers, and railroad cars, that are driven on and off the ship on their own wheels or using a platform vehicle, such as a self-propelled modular transporter.
+These ships are cargo ships designed to carry wheeled cargo, such as cars, motorcycles, trucks, semi-trailer trucks, buses, trailers, and railroad cars, that are driven on and off the ship on their own wheels or using a platform vehicle, such as a self-propelled modular transporter.
 This is in contrast to lift-on/lift-off (LoLo) vessels, which use a crane to load and unload cargo.

 Tampa affair

-In August 2001, under Captain Arne Rinnan, a diplomatic dispute brewed between Australia, Norway, and Indonesia after Tampa rescued 438 Afghans from a distressed fishing vessel in international waters.
-The Afghans wanted passage to nearby Christmas Island.
+In August 2001, under Captain Arne Rinnan, a diplomatic dispute brewed between Australia, Norway, and Indonesia after Tampa rescued 433 Afghans from a distressed fishing vessel in international waters.
+The Afghans wanted passage to the nearby Christmas Island.
 The Australian government sought to prevent this by refusing Tampa entry into Australian waters, insisting on their disembarkment elsewhere, and deploying the Special Air Service Regiment to board the ship.

 At the time of the incident, Tampa carried cargo worth A$20 million, and 27 crew.
 The crew of Tampa later received the Nansen Refugee Award for 2002 from the United Nations High Commissioner for Refugees (UNHCR) for their efforts to follow international principles of saving people in distress at sea.